medplum/medplum/packages/docs/docs/tutorial-basics/create-fhir-data.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Getting started
+# Creating FHIR Data

 This is a quickstart sample application that introduces some basic FHIR and Medplum concepts.